 What is Freedom, Really?

-The idea that drives the sales of tens of e-books each month for bloggers in the Philippines, allowing them to eat 60 cent Pancit and fuck the occasional hooker.
+The idea that drives the sales of tens of e-books each month for bloggers in the Philippines, allowing them to eat 60 cent Pancit and meet girls.

 Find True Freedom!
 Become a Digital Nomad in 10 Simple Steps.